pen-pal/terraform-aws-eks-auth-addons/README.md

-# terraform-awk-eks-addons
+# terraform-aws-eks-auth-addons
-this repository is for adding addons to already hosted eks cluster
+this repository is for adding addons to already hosted eks cluster and also install addons